C-Loftus/Princeton-Thesis/doc/main.md

 To summarize, user studies would absolutely be useful and worthwhile, but it is important to set expectations beforehand.
 Such a study would take at least multiple months to recruit, build rapport, and perform the actual study.

+## Connect `flwr` to more ML Libraries

+Currently, `flwr` and most other federated learning frameworks primarily support general purpose machine learning libraries like PyTorch, Keras, and Tensorflow.
+However, as we saw earlier in the paper, `flwr`'s output format, `.npz` weights,don't directly map to higher level toolkits for training specialty models like speech recognition.
+As a result, there is more work to be done to bridge between these two ecosystems.
+In the future, if more work is done on uniting them, the model in this paper could be converted into the Vosk format, and perhaps be used as a alternative backend for existing accessibility software.

 ## Preventing Bad Actors and User Mistakes

 Throughout this paper, there was the general assumption that users in federated learning would not be trying to take advantage of the system by purposefully using mislabeled training data or altering their training scripts.
 This is since in the case of voice controlled accessibility software, there is little incentive for hackers.
 There is no direct profit to be gained or information to be extracted.